kyma-project/kyma/components/central-application-gateway/README.md

 - an external API implementing a health endpoint for liveness and readiness probes
 - 2 internal APIs implementing a proxy handler accessible via a service of type `ClusterIP`

+Application Gateway also supports redirects for the request flows in which the URL host remains unchanged.
+For more details, see [Response rewriting](../../docs/05-technical-reference/ac-01-application-gateway-details.md#response-rewriting).

 ### Standalone mode

 The proxy API exposes the following endpoint: